cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 callback-based protocol to communicate the status of syntax checks.
 This allows Flycheck to use persistent background processes for syntax checking.
-For instance, [flycheck-ocaml][] uses a running [Merlin][] process to check OCaml buffers, which is much easier and faster than invoking the OCaml compiler.
+For instance, [flycheck-ocaml][] uses a running [Merlin][] process to check OCaml buffers.
+This is much easier and faster than invoking the OCaml compiler.

 [flycheck-ocaml]: https://github.com/flycheck/flycheck-ocaml
 [Merlin]: https://github.com/the-lambda-church/merlin